credo-ai/credoai_lens/docs/pages/evaluators/experimental.rst

     - evaluates whether features in the dataset are proxies for the sensitive feature
     - whether the entire dataset can be seen as a proxy for the sensitive feature (i.e., the sensitive feature is "redundantly encoded")

-:ref:`DataProfiling<Data Profiler (Experimental)>`
-    This evaluator runs the pandas profiler on a data.
-Pandas profiler calculates a number of descriptive statistics about the data.

 :ref:`RankingFairness<Ranking Fairness (Experimental)>`
     This evaluator calculates group fairness metrics for ranking systems.